-One of the best ways to support them is by establishing a positive relationship with your school through effective communication, which can lead to a much better and more comfortable school experience for your child, and the whole family.
+One of the best ways to support your school kids is by establishing a positive relationship with your school through effective communication, which can lead to a much better and more comfortable school experience for your child, and the whole family.

-The Novita team and Early Childhood Intervention Australia have some great ideas to help families and carers develop a strong relationship with their school.
+The Novita team and Reimagine Australia have some great ideas to help families and carers develop a strong relationship with their school.

 Families know their kids the best, so talking to your school and the teachers can give them a better understanding of your child, as well as helping the school to set some educational priorities.

 Communication with your school should always be respectful, because working together can ensure your family and the school are both committed to providing the best possible learning experience for your kids.

 Highlighting your child’s strengths can also help the teachers set learning priorities, as well as sharing your goals for their education.

 There are a number of ways you can effectively communicate with your school and the teachers, including:

 - conversations before and after school